Contact Lens Care

 Dry eye is a common eye condition that occurs when the eyes do not produce enough tears.
 The eyes lack moisture which results in a gritty feeling eyes and discomfort.
 Over the counter eye drops such as Blink Intensive Eyedrops can help with alleviate this.

-Cataracts in the number one cause of visual impairments in the world.
+Cataracts is the number one cause of visual impairments in the world.
 Cataracts are generally not painful and often unnoticeable in their early stages.
-Eventually, sufferers will notice a white cloudy growth on the eye.
-The clouding from the cataract may become severe enough to cause blurred vision.
+Eventually, sufferers may complain of hazy or unclear vision, as the lens within the eye becomes cloudy.
+The clouding from the cataract may become severe enough to cause blurred vision and impact day to day activities.
 Patients who have had their cataract removed may also experience light sensitivity after surgery.

 Ocular albinism occurs when there is a lack of pigment in the eye which affect the eye ability to block incoming light, making the eye more sensitive.